Can We Just Admit That Publishing is Hopelessly Broken?

 So yeah, the deck is brutally stacked against us.

 All that said, I still cling to the hope that there’s better way to publish.
 There has to be some angle, some pathway, some sleek new method that we have yet to uncover.
-But if the music industry remains an apt comparison, that hope may die a slow and painful death.
+(AI holds some promise, but also has its problems.)
+And if the music industry remains an apt comparison, that hope may die a slow and painful death.

 In the meantime, I will keep hunting for a beacon, a signpost, anything to wake us from this nightmare of an industry.
 Wish me luck, kind reader.
 Cap’n Zeedub is hoisting the main and sailing into uncharted waters.